ChelseaTolnai/tic-tac-toe/README.md

 ```
 When a user clicks on an empty square we know that user's position at `{rowIndex: number, colIndex: number}` or corresponding `board[rowIndex][colIndex]`.
 We update the board value according.

-Besides board value we will also track the global variable of `gameMoves` . `gameMoves` is an integer starting at 0 which is incremented by `1` every time the user or AI makes a move.
+Besides board value we will also track a global variable of `gameMoves` . `gameMoves` is an integer starting at `0` which is incremented by `1` every time the user or AI makes a move.
 If at any point after updating user and we have reached the last game move with no winner we know we have reached a "DRAW" and do not have to proceed with AI call.

 Lastly we track the "Tally Count" of the rows, columns, and diagonals for the User and AI every time a player makes a move.
 ```